 When to Write an Abstract

-You should write the abstract and the remaining paper after you have completed your research.
+The prominence of abstract in research paper should not be underestimated.
+According to the University of Adelaide, it is the first thing you should consider after you are done with the research.
 This is because the summary is essentially a collation of all the key points of your research, such as the results and conclusions, which are not known until you have conducted the research.
 An abstract should be written at the end to ensure that it adequately reflects your paper and that no important points are missed.

 According to the University of Southern California, your abstract should reflect your research, be clear and concise, and show the main goal of your study and its outcome.
 Through the final stage of your writing cycle, you can be confident that your abstract has covered all aspects of your article and is consistent with its content.